 6,511: Policy on the Use of or Exposure to Biological Agents Including Recombinant DNA

 The IBC was created in response to the NIH Office of Biotechnology Activities guidelines for the use of recombinant DNA (rDNA).
-The scope of IBC was expanded to include all risks associated with biological agents that arise as a result of UNR activities.
+The scope of IBC was expanded to include all risks associated with biological agents that arise as a result of UNR activities, or the activities of UNR affiliates.
 The IBC will consider all consequences resulting from these risks including: (a) adverse effects to humans, animals, plants and the environment; (b) regulatory compliance; (c) legal liability; and (d) moral and ethical responsibilities.
 Biological agents include:

-- Recombinant DNA (includes work with DNA and transgenic animals and plants)
+Recombinant and synthetic nucleic acid molecules (includes work with DNA and transgenic animals and plants)